juergenweb/JkImagePlaceholder/README.md

 ## Examples for usage in templates

-### Usage with default values from the module configuration (only the size of the image will be set manually)
+### Usage with default values from the module configuration

 `echo $modules->JkImagePlaceholder->render();`